nstarace/ECE1895-Energy-Meter/README.md

 * Results: Important outputs of the design shown through screenshots

 ## Future Work
-Given the precise nature of the IVT-S sensor and its measurements,
+Given the precise nature of the IVT-S sensor and its measurements, a Kalman filter or other state estimation technique could be implemented to find the state of battery charge.